drkplaya777/learn_tdd/deploy_tools/fun_facts.md

 * **When running a `POST` operation, return a redirect to a new page**

 * **Keep your `views` thin**
-> if you find youreself looking at complex views, and having to write a lot of tests for them, it's time to start thinking about moving that logic elsewhere.
+> if you find yourself looking at complex views, and having to write a lot of tests for them, it's time to start thinking about moving that logic elsewhere.

 * **ALWAYS include validation on server side as well as front side**
 > Should never trust the front end will provide ample validation.

-# Javascript/JQuery Facts
+# JavaScript/J Query Facts
 -------------------------

-* **The TDD cycle with Javascript**
+* **The TDD cycle with JavaScript**

     1) Write a Functional Test and see it fail

     2) Figure out what kind of code you need next: Python or JavaScript?

-    3) Write a unit test in either langauage and see it fail
+    3) Write a unit test in either language and see it fail

     4) Write some code in either language and make the test pass

     5) Rinse and repeat

-* **Utilize the `jQuery.ready()` method to ensure that your initialize boilerplate code is loaded once the DOM(Document Object Model) is available.
+* **Utilize the `j Query.ready()` method to ensure that your initialize boilerplate code is loaded once the DOM(Document Object Model) is available.
 You shouldn't rely on the `<script>` tags to load the JavaScript for you**

-* **It's good practice to put yor script loads at the end of your body HTML, as it means the user doesn't have to wait for all your JavaSciprt to load before they can see something on the page.
-It also helps to make sure most of the DOM has laoded before any scripts run**
+* **It's good practice to put your script loads at the end of your body HTML, as it means the user doesn't have to wait for all your JavaScript to load before they can see something on the page.
+It also helps to make sure most of the DOM has loaded before any scripts run**

 * **One of the main difficulties with JavaScript testing is execution order. (i.e. what happens when).
-Utilize the following strategries to assist:**
+Utilize the following strategies to assist:**

     1) console logging